dmytsuu/formastic/README.md

-## The way to handle bulk / batch actions with plain Rails (not JAM stack)
+## The way to handle bulk / batch actions with plain Rails && REST